Back to blog

 What AI can do with your finances

-Smart insights AI can spot patterns you'd miss: "Your power bill went up 23% this month" or "You've been spending more on weekends lately."
+AI can spot patterns you'd miss: "Your power bill went up 23% this month" or "You've been spending more on weekends lately."
 These proactive nudges help you stay on top of your money without constant manual checking.
+This is what makes checking your money daily so effective.

 Privacy matters